 Ridges in Nails

-Ridges or white lines in both finger and toe nails can be caused by a lack of protein the diet.
+Ridges or white lines in both finger and toe nails can be caused by a lack of protein in the diet.
 Ridges that run from top to bottom on the nail can indicate an ongoing protein deficiency, while a ridge that runs transverse may indicate a deficiency that has now passed.

 Skin that loses pigment and burns more easily in the sun can be caused by a lack of iron, as well as protein.
 Frequently, foods that are rich in iron also contain protein, and protein is necessary for the body to utilize iron properly.
 Anemia or lack of iron may result in pale skin.

-Skin rashes, which may be accompanied by dry or flaking skin are a symptom of a protein deficiency.
+Skin rashes, which may be accompanied by dry or flaking skin, are a symptom of a protein deficiency.
 These rashes are caused by extreme protein deficiency and may resemble eczema or other dry skin rashes.

 Weakness and lethargy may be caused by a lack of protein in the diet.
 Over time, as your stores of protein are depleted, your body will begin to break down muscle tissue, which can lead to a feeling of general weakness or lethargy.